Lab Notes

 Publishing MQTT messages with ADS-B details

-As explained in Experimenting with RTL-SDR on NetBSD 10 I run the FlightAware maintained dump1090-fa on a NetBSD 10 in an outdoor enclosure that is close to my 1090mhz ADS-B antenna.
+As explained in ADS-B on a Rock64 with FreeBSD I run the FlightAware maintained dump1090-fa on a FreeBSD device in an outdoor enclosure that is close to my 1090mhz ADS-B antenna.

-This setup has been stable for several months since I switched from running everying on an RPi3 (yes, .NET 7 works on a Raspberry Pi), but you can use anything to host dump1090-fa or run adsb2mqtt with .NET 7.
+This setup has been stable for several months since I switched from running everying on an RPi3 (yes, .NET works on a Raspberry Pi), but you can use anything to host dump1090-fa or run adsb2mqtt with .NET.

-Ultimately, I'm now able to process ADS-B messages and publish them to my MQTT broker -- any MQTT client can subscribe to messages of locally passing aircaft.
+Ultimately, I'm now able to process ADS-B messages and publish them to my MQTT broker -- an MQTT client can subscribe to messages of locally passing aircaft.

 Enhancing with flight and airline information